Respect retail and stand together against abuse

 “There is definitely some cause for optimism now that people are becoming more aware of abuse,” says Andrea Woodside, wellbeing training lead at the Retail Trust.
 “They’re talking about it more and they’re more likely to raise their hands to employers to say they’re struggling.
 Nobody goes to work to be abused, and in our training sessions we’re keen to take this two-pronged approach – build confidence and build competence.
 The other thing about training is it helps people recognise that they’re not on their own.”

-What’s the training like?
+What’s our training like?

 It is a sentiment shared with other colleagues: “It was interesting that regardless of what type of retail you are in, premium or value, we are tackling the same issues.
 I’ve taken loads of notes, so I can feed back to my support network and build on what I have learned,” says Ellen, store manager.